How the Analysis Works

 Concerns of harm (8 codes)

-Full verbatim definitions for each code (with positive and negative examples) are in our system prompt, which is published in full at docs/system-prompt.md in the repo.
-We don't redact anything from it — what we ask the model to do is the same thing we ask it to do.
+Full verbatim definitions for every code in both codebooks (with positive and negative examples) are in the system prompt, published unredacted at docs/system-prompt.md and embedded in the live Worker at functions/api/system-prompt.js.
+What we ask the model to do is the same thing we publish.

 What this is and isn't measuring